alfrunes/mender-docs/07.Server-installation/03.Production-installation/docs.md

   - artifact storage
   - MongoDB data
 - SSL certificate for the API Gateway
-- SSL certificate for the storage domain
 - a set of keys for generating and validating access tokens

-Consult the section on [certificates and keys](../04.Certificates-and-keys/docs.md) for details on how the certificates and keys are used in the system.
+Consult the section on [certificate and keys](../04.Certificate-and-keys/docs.md) for details on how the certificate and keys are used in the system.

 #### Docker compose naming scheme